 Nail fungal infections affect about half of people over the age of 70.

 Nail fungus, also medically known as onychomycosis, is a chronic fungal infection of the fingernails and/or toenails by dermatophytes, also known as ringworm, yeasts and molds, leading to gradual destruction of the nail plate.
-According to the National Institutes of Health (NIH), it is more likely to affect toenails, particularly the first toenail, than fingernails.
+It is more likely to affect toenails, particularly the first toenail, than fingernails, according to the National Institutes of Health (NIH).

 About half of the population is affected with nail fungus by the time they reach 70 years of age, said Dr. Raza Aly, professor emeritus of dermatology at the University of California, San Francisco Medical Center.